Bertie100/Zero/README.md

 # Zero

-ZeroScript is a general-purpose programming language designed to be fast, simple, and universal.
+Zero is a general-purpose programming language designed to be fast, simple, and universal.
 It can be used to build almost anything — from automations and apps to games and logic systems.

 This language avoids unnecessary complexity and uses readable, friendly syntax made for both beginners and power users.